WilliamBonvini/PolimiNotes/Database_2/notes.md

   - Cost of equality Lookups :
     *<u>If it is a primary B+</u>*
-    A lookup for A_i = v needs to find the block(s) storing all tuples indexed by the key value v. the root is read first, then, a node per intermediate level is read, until the first leaf node that stores tuples with A_i = v is reached.
+    A lookup for $A_i = v$ needs to find the block(s) storing all tuples indexed by the key value $v$. the root is read first, then, a node per intermediate level is read, until the first leaf node that stores tuples with $A_i = v$ is reached.
     If the searched tuples are all stored in that leaf block, stop.
-    Else, continue in the leaf blocks chain until v changes to v'
+    Else, continue in the leaf blocks chain until $v$ changes to $v'$

     - $Cost =  \\ (1 \  block  \ per  \ intermediate  \ level) +  \\
                   (as \  many  \ leaf  \ blocks  \ as  \ necessary  \ to  \ store  \ all \ the  \ tuples  \ with \  A_i = v)$

     *<u>If it is a secondary B+</u>*
     The lookup for $A_i = v$ needs to find the block(s) storing all the pointers that point to all tuples with the key value $v$ for $A_i$.
-    The root is read first, then a node per intermediate level is read, until the first leaf node that sores pointers A_i = v is reached.
+    The root is read first, then a node per intermediate level is read, until the first leaf node that sores pointers $A_i = v$ is reached.
     If the pointers are all stored in that leaf block, stop.
-    Else, continue in the leaf blocks chain until v changes to $v'$.
+    Else, continue in the leaf blocks chain until $v$ changes to $v'$.

     - $Cost =  \\ (1 \  block  \ per  \ intermediate  \ level) +  \\
                   (as \  many  \ leaf  \ blocks  \ as  \ necess. \  to  \ store  \ the  \ pointers  \ pointing  \ to  \ the  \ tuples  \ with  \  A_i = v) +  \\